Make a To-Don’t Do List

-This journey type of mindset implies goal setting, which I’m all about, of course—but the problem with a continual focus on goals is that we unintentionally orient our day to day living with tasks.
-We become task-oriented people instead of relationship-oriented, and we end up equating a “good day” with whether we get a lot done.
+We become task-oriented instead of relationship-oriented, and we end up equating a “good day” with whether we get a lot done.

-I like to-do lists, and I like checking things off (and of course I’ve added something after I’ve done it just so I can check it off).
-But the issue arises when we focus all our energy, all our efforts towards these “to-do” tasks, because you know as well as me that we rarely cross off an entire day’s list.
+I like to-do lists, and I like checking things off (and of course I add something after I’ve done it just so I can check it off).
+But the issue arises when I focus too much energy and efforts toward my to-dos, because you know as well as me that I rarely cross off an entire day’s list.

-And does an unfinished to-do list make a bad day?
+Does an unfinished to-do list make a bad day?
 Of course not.
-In fact, you could adjust your sails and scribble out a list of things you don’t plan on doing—and cross those things off when you succeed in not doing them.
+You could adjust your sails and scribble out a list of things you don’t plan on doing—and cross those things off when you succeed in not doing them.

 Maybe your not doing them could equal a productive, thoughtful day.

-I’ve decided that it’s a good idea to do this more often in my life—to notice what I’m intentionally not doing just as much as what I’m getting done.
+I’ve decided I need to do this more often, to notice what I’m intentionally not doing just as much as what I’m getting done.
 I’m going to make a to-don’t list more often.

 Here’s part of my current to-don’t list: